Teaching and Research Interests

 I have taught numerous undergraduate and graduate courses related to instructional technology and design, technology integration in the K-12 classrooms, educational psychology, basic research methods, and qualitative research.
 The courses I have taught have different course objectives, but my goal as a teacher in all has been for the students to understand course content and identify how they can become mature professionals while they improve their research, teaching, and instructional design skills.
 In the classroom I encourage students to experience their own construction of understanding about research, theory, and practice.
-I want my students to examine their personal beliefs and theories related to how people learn and sociopolitical issues related to opportunities for facilitating learning to become aware of how both theory and practice can influence their future work.
-I encourage students to become involved in dialogue with peers, colleagues, and mentors regarding their experiences, beliefs, and existing theories.
-I want to help my students become reflective researchers and practitioners through experiential learning.
-Through the activities I facilitate, I want students to pose questions that engage them in project-based reflective problem solving.
-I do not want to promote the impression that there is one correct answer to questions that students ask, but I want them to be able to find their own solutions warranted by theory and practice.
+I encourage students to examine their personal beliefs and theories related to how people learn and sociopolitical issues related to opportunities for facilitating learning to become aware of how both theory and practice can influence their future work.
+I engage students in dialogue with peers, colleagues, and mentors regarding their experiences, beliefs, and existing theories.
+I want students become reflective researchers and practitioners through experiential learning.

-Through my scholarly work, I am interested in investigating how human learning is a complex process within shared activities where individuals contribute to transforming themselves, the community, artifacts, and the environment.
-My specific research topics of interest include: (a) understanding the sociocultural nature of educational learning environments and their influence on human activity, (b) understanding university program design and development processes and how the sociopolitical setting and program initiatives coevolve; and (c) developing innovative data collection, analysis, and presentation methodologies in qualitative CHAT research.
-In many instances I have worked with activity systems analysis in the above three areas of research.
-I will discuss what I have accomplished thus far in my career in each area.
+Through my scholarly work, I have investigated how human learning is a complex process within shared activities where individuals contribute to transforming themselves, the community, artifacts, and the environment.
+My specific research focus areas include: (a) understanding the sociocultural nature of educational learning environments and their influence on human activity, (b) understanding university program design and development processes and how the sociopolitical setting and program initiatives coevolve; and (c) developing innovative data collection, analysis, and presentation methodologies in qualitative CHAT research.